nowitis/pattern/README.md

 # TK1 LED blinking demo app

-This repository contains a demo application to run on the TKey USB security stick, as well as companion client app (running on the host computer).
-The companion app loads a user-provided Morse code sequence, according to which the TKey application will blink its LED.
+This repository contains a demo application to run on the TKey USB security stick ("device app"), as well as companion client app ("client app") running on the host computer.
+The client app loads a user-provided Morse code sequence, according to which the device application will blink the LED on the TKey.

 This repo has two goals:
-* to demonstrate communication between the TKey app and the companion app,
+* to demonstrate communication between the device app and the client app,
-* to provide a template for a monorepo including key-app & client-app.
+* to provide a template for a monorepo including device app & client app, with shared definitions.

 Most of the code here, including the build system, comes from [Tillitis](github.com/tillitis/tillitis-key1-apps/)' own app repo.